adamrehn/UE4Capture/README.md

 Then, setup your UE4 project to act as the MediaIPC producer process:

-- Create a new C++ UE4 project and copy the UE4Capture directory from the [plugin](./plugin) directory to your project's `Plugins` directory.
+- Create a new C++ UE4 project and copy the UE4Capture directory from the appropriate [plugin](./plugin) subdirectory for your Engine version to your project's `Plugins` directory.
 - Modify your default game mode to inherit from the [ACaptureGameMode](./plugin/UE4Capture/Source/UE4Capture/Public/CaptureGameMode.h) base class *(may not work under Windows)*, or copy the code into your own game mode *(works under all platforms.)*
 - Build the project by running the command `ue4 build` from the directory containing the project's .uproject file.
 - Run the project by running the command `ue4 run -game -AudioMixer` from the directory containing the project's .uproject file.